Mercury Transit Observing Tips & Certificate: November 11, 2019

 - Child, Teen, Adult

-On the morning of November 11, 2019 the planet Mercury will pass between the Earth and Sun.
-This astronomical phenomena won't be seen again until 2032, so be sure to catch it if you have clear skies.
-Here's how!
+On the morning of November 11, 2019 the planet Mercury will pass between the Earth and Sun, and all three bodies are aligned so that Mercury's tiny disc will appear to travel across, or transit, the Sun.
+The next transit of mercury won't be seen again until 2032, so be sure to catch it if you have clear skies.

 You can severely damage your eyes!